 GPA is an important part of your application to podiatry school.
 Podiatry schools will consider your science, non-science and cumulative GPAs as well as the trend of grades.
 All grades received for college credit will be calculated into your GPA even if you have retaken the class.
 If you have taken any classes at a different school or if you have retaken classes, your UVU GPA will not be an accurate calculation for podiatry schools.

-It is recommended that you take the exam in the spring of the year of application so scores can be available for early application to medical school.
+It is recommended that you take the exam in the spring of the year of application so scores can be available for early application to medical schools.

 You should begin studying for the MCAT at least 6 months prior to taking the test.
 Consider your study time to be equivalent to the time commitment of a 3-4 credit hour class.
 Some students choose to study on their own or with other students who are also preparing to take the exam.
 For students who choose to study on their own, there are various books designed to help guide you through the preparation process.
-Exam Krackers is just one series that has been recommended by UVU students.
-There are also books published by Kaplan and Princeton Review to name a few.
+Books have been published by Exam Krackers, Kaplan, and Princeton Review to name a few.
 These books can be purchased online or at various bookstores.
-You can also purchase previously administered tests to use as practice tools.
-Go to the MCAT website for additional information on purchasing practice exams.

 It is important to be involved in activities outside of the classroom in order to be competitive for admission into podiatry school.
 GPA and MCAT scores are important, but they do not make you unique.
 Extracurricular activities are a chance for you to set yourself apart and display your motivation for pursuing podiatry and dedication to serving the community.
 Preparing to apply for podiatry school is NOT about checking off boxes.
 Podiatry schools are not going to care if you have done the experiences if you have not learned from them.
 Admissions committees want to know that you are willing and able to learn in any circumstance and/or environment.